ajanjic-mfbg/fuzzy-predicates-rdbms/README.md

 - `benchmarks/` – benchmark scripts, configuration information, and experimental results.

+- The `D*.sql` files create the individual database designs.
+- `example_data.sql` populates a created database with the geographic-coordinate example used in the paper.

 The repository is currently being prepared and additional reproducibility materials will be added.